Syracuse residents search for driver who destroyed mailboxes overnight - NewsBreak

 Shattered glass.
 Holes in walls.
 South Jordan man sues city for wrecking his home

-SOUTH JORDAN — Firefighters conduct training exercises on homes when they can.
+SOUTH JORDAN, Utah — Firefighters conduct training exercises on homes when they can.
 For that to happen, they need the owner of the property to sign off on it, releasing them from any liability on damage done.
-Greg Young told KSL Investigators it came as a shock to discover firefighters...
+Greg Young told KSL Investigators it came as a shock to discover...

 KSLTV